apache/airflow-client-python/docs/DAGApi.md

 Favorite Dag

-Mark the DAG as favorite.
+Mark the Dag as favorite.

 ### Example